COGNITIVE SKILLS PROGRAMS

 - Low levels of vocational and educational skills

 - Substance abuse

 Each participant goes through a personalized needs assessment and receives an individual treatment plan (ITP).
 The program incorporates a series of guided exercises, writing assignments, and team building methods during their ITP to encourage individual behavior changes.
 Upon completion of the prescribed program, the Aftercare Stage kicks in.
 The participant is reassessed to determine the risk to re-offend.
 Problem area(s) are identified and further attention is prescribed.

-Research shows that 40 percent of offenders who participate in evidence-based behavior change programs do not commit new crimes.
-Sentinel’s specialized program offering is built using the core elements that are evidence-based and proven to reduce recidivism.
-Each of these programs was designed to be used as an important part of a participant’s overall supervision program and help the participant successful integrate back into and live safely within their community—all while successfully completing their probation requirements.
-Ultimately, however, each program is designed to aggressively and systematically confront entrenched criminal behavior in participants.
+Research shows that 40% of offenders who participate in evidence-based behavior change programs are less likely to commit new crimes.
+Sentinel’s specialized program uses core elements that are evidence-based and proven to reduce recidivism.
+Each course plays an important part in a participant’s overall supervision plan.
+Every step in the process helps to systematically confront entrenched criminal behavior.

-Because these programs are locally based, Sentinel can actively work with our community corrections partner to customize a program model that meets the specific needs of the community.
-Moreover, our local proximity means Sentinel can work directly with a participant to address their specific criminogenic needs.
-This community-based approach can create success for the community, the participant and the supervising agency.
-For the community, success means lower crime rates, safer neighborhoods and city streets.
+Sentinel customizes the curriculum to meet the needs of the local population.
+This community-based approach creates success for the community, the participant and the supervising agency.
+For the community, success means lower crime rates, safer neighborhoods, and streets.
 For the participant, success means getting out of the criminal justice system equipped with the skills necessary to never return again.
-And lastly, success to the agency means fewer inmates, quantifiable reductions in recidivism, an increase in public safety and a verifiable saving of tax dollars.
+The agency has fewer inmates, reduced recidivism and saves tax dollars.